syncfusion-content/fileformat-docs/File-Formats/Presentation/Overview.md

 * Microsoft PowerPoint 2016

 N> 1.
-The current version of Essential Presentation supports the .PPTX file format only.
+The current version of Essential Presentation supports the .PPTX, .POTX and macro enabled presentations - .PPTM and .POTM file formats.
 N> 2.
 The current version of Essential Presentation does not support some features in Microsoft PowerPoint such as Word Art, Animations, Transitions, Comment, Header and Footer, creation and editing of Handouts, equations, built-in themes, and its variants.